ighour/my-digital-garden/src/README.md

 # Website Generator

-This is a simple website generator that will read the content folder and generate a static website.
+This is a simple website generator that will read the content folder (`data`) and generate a static website.

 The static website can be built with: